EndPointCorp/end-point-blog/2023/04/n+1-queries-in-rails-application.md

 date: 2023-04-18
 ---

 The N+1 query problem is a common performance issue if you’re using an ORM.
 It slows down page load, leads to poor user experience and inefficient database usage.
-The N+1 query problem occurs when instead of grabbing all the data you need in one optimized, efficient query, your app ends up running multiple individual queries just to fetch associated data.
+The N+1 query problem occurs when instead of grabbing all the data you need in one optimized, efficient query, your app ends up running multiple individual queries just to fetch the associated data.

 ### Why are N+1 Queries so common in Rails?